V-Sekai/manuals/decisions/20240215-vrm-substance-editor.md

 ## The Context

-Virtual Reality Model (VRM) is a file format for handling 3D humanoid avatars in VR applications.
+VRM is a file format for handling 3D humanoid avatars in VR applications.
 It's designed to be a versatile and exchangeable format across various systems. mtoon is a toon shader used with VRM models to give them a distinct, stylized look that emulates 2D animation within a 3D space.

 Substance Designer is a powerful node-based texturing tool essential for creating realistic textures for 3D models.
 By implementing mtoon support in Substance Designer, we can bridge the gap between high-quality texture design and VRM character customization.